 What’s it all about?

-Below are some resources to help you prepare for this day, the majority of which have been written by people who have personal, lived experience of having to flee their home country and finding refuge in Scotland; or of people with lived experience of welcoming refugees and asylum seekers in their congregations and communities.
+The majority of worship resources below have been written by people who have personal, lived experience of having to flee their home country and finding refuge in Scotland; or of people with lived experience of welcoming refugees and asylum seekers in their congregations and communities.
 Please join us as we celebrate our diversity and cultural richness in our local faith communities.
 We want offer a vision of hope, friendship and solidarity.

 Sanctuary Sunday Worship Material

 Together with refugees, asylum seekers and local churches we have produced a worship resource for Sanctuary Sunday.
 It offers individuals and congregations a range of suggested material which can be used to develop worship for Sunday services.
 In it you will find reflections on bible passages, sermon ideas, personal stories, all-ages activities and creative ideas to express lament and hope.